Houston Child Custody Lawyer

 In most cases, when one parent is awarded sole physical custody, both parents are still given joint legal custody of the child.
 The custodial parent will be the primary physical custodian of the child, while the non-custodial parent will be given visitation rights under a schedule or parental agreement.

-If you need legal help getting sole custody of your children, contact our Houston child custody attorney by calling 832-479-4499 today.
+If you need legal help getting sole custody of your children, contact our Houston child custody lawyer by calling Chargois Harper Attorneys and Counselors at Law today.

 In joint custody, parents share the responsibility of making decisions regarding their child’s wellbeing or share physical custody of the child (where the child lives).
 Joint custody is for parents who don’t live together, are divorced, legally separated, or no longer cohabiting.